Aquariuaa/CDSmartHome/README.md

-> **Important Notice**: This repository contains **only the core implementation** for the anonymous review process.
+> **Important Notice**: This repository contains **only the core implementation** for the review process.
 > All data and the full code will be made publicly available after the review period.

 ## Method Overview

-This work addresses three major challenges in causal discovery from alarm event sequences in smart home environments:
+This work addresses three major challenges in causal discovery from alarm event sequences in WSNs:

 - **Noise Interference**
 - **Computational Efficiency**
-- **Human‑in‑the‑loop support**

 ## Datasets

 We evaluate the method on three datasets:

 - **Synthetic Datasets**
-- **Smart Home Alarm Dataset**
+- **WSNs Dataset**
 - **Real‑World Wireless Network Alarm Data**

 ## Evaluation Metrics

 - Precision, Recall, F1 Score
 - Structural Hamming Distance (SHD)
+- Wall-clock Execution Time, peak VRAM allocation

 ## Experimental Environment
 - Python 3.9.25